boxblinkracer/phpunuhi/README.md

 * Platform independent with option for different storage formats
 * Exchange formats such as CSV and HTML
 * Live WebEdit with HTML exchange format
-* Automatic translation using Google, DeepL or more
+* Automatic translation using OpenAI, DeepL, Google and more

 <p align="center">
    <img src="/.github/assets/supported-systems.jpg">